AmberHe/Data-Science-Specialization/5_reproducible/p_1/PA1_template.md

 The `08:35` 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps, `206.1698`.

 ##Imputing missing values
-1. Calculate the total number of missing values in dataset
+1.Calculate the total number of missing values in dataset

 ```r
 colSums(is.na(act))